Washington Medicaid Definition

 How to Apply for Washington Medicaid

-To apply for Apple Health, seniors can do so online at Washington Connection, by phone by calling the Department of Social and Health Services (DSHS) at 877-501-2233, or by mailing a completed paper application (Washington Apple Health Application for Aged, Blind, Disabled / Long-Term Care Coverage) to: Washington State Department of Social and Health Services, DSHS Community Services Division, P.O.
-Box 11699, Tacoma, WA, 98411-6699.
+To apply for Apple Health, seniors can do so online at Washington Connection, by phone by calling the Department of Social and Health Services (DSHS) at 877-501-2233, or by mailing a completed paper application (Washington Apple Health Application for Aged, Blind, Disabled / Long-Term Care Coverage).
+The mailing address is on the application and differs based on for which Medicaid program the senior is applying.
 Alternatively, seniors can apply in person at their local DSHS office.
 Persons might find their local Area Agency on Aging office helpful in answering program questions or assisting with the application process.